Jardielson-s/backenddev/README.md

+# the goal project
-# application to pull datas of github and put on mongodb atlas.
+* application to pull datas of github and put on mongodb atlas.

 # require
 * express